MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/04-nine-pillars/05-m-shaped-developer.md

 #### 🤝 Practice Exercise

-**Reality Check Exercise**: Ask your AI: "I've identified my ideal M-shape [name your two domains].
+> **Ask your AI**: "I've identified my ideal M-shape [name your two domains].
 Now be brutally honest: what are the three hardest parts of developing depth in both?
 What would I be signing up for?
 Don't sugarcoat it."

 **What you're practicing**: Realistic self-assessment through AI partnership.
 Your AI helps you see the actual path, not the romanticized version.